Skip to content

 });

-Implement the Durable Object class
+Durable Object Class

 Now, we have a Worker with a Durable Object running within it.
 To use this Durable Object, our Worker script must include a class for the Durable Object and then some code in the fetch handler to interact with it.